gmpalter/cl-forth/README.md

 bye
 ```

+The `cl-forth` command recognizes these command line arguments

 | | |
 | --- | --- |
 | `‑‑interpret EXPR`, `‑i EXPR` | Evaluate `EXPR` before entering the Forth interpreter loop. `EXPR` may need to be quoted to avoid interpretation by the shell.
 This argument may be used multiple times. |
 | `‑‑transcript PATH` | Record a timestamped transcript of this session in the file `PATH` |
 | `‑‑help`, `‑h` | Display the available command line arguments and exit |
 | `‑‑version`, `‑V` | Display the version of CL-Forth and exit |

 ## Missing Words